 Nuts are a popular snack food.
 And why not, consumed in moderation they are a healthy addition to your diet and they taste so good.
-If you enjoy using honey to make good food even better, you will love this recipe for making honey roasted cashews toasted to perfection.
+If you enjoy using honey to make good food even better, you will love this recipe for how to make honey roasted cashews toasted to perfection.
 A small handful is a quick snack.
 And, honey roasted cashews are great as a topping on your favorite yogurt.
 This simple treat can be made ahead and added to a lunchbox in a snap.

 Are Honey Cashews Good for You?

 First, let’s get this over with – cashews do contain fat.
-But. these are mostly unsaturated fats.
+But-these are mostly unsaturated fats.
 Remember, everything in moderation – these types of fats can actually be good for you.